In Compensation (Salary Review) templates of SuccessFactors we can chose between 2 types of planning :

 Option 2 (Model Company approach) : Annualized Planning

 - This option allows more flexibility to capture an employee’s base amount for merit increase (it may differ by country) through the use of Pay Component Groups in Employee Central.
-To configure option 2, all you need to do is map the standard columns “curSalary”, “localCurrencyCode”, “salaryType” and “unitsPerYear” to the Pay Component Group calculating the Annualized Salary for all employees in Employee Central.
+To configure option 2, all we need to do is map the standard columns “curSalary”, “localCurrencyCode”, “salaryType” and “unitsPerYear” to the Pay Component Group calculating the Annualized Salary for all employees in Employee Central.

-- A first one called “Current Pay Rate” where you retrieve the current pay rate of the employee from EC (= the value of the pay component flagged as “Use for = Compensation” in each employee’s compensation portlet in EC) : this is done by setting to EC Mapping for the column to “EC Category = Compensation” and leaving the 2 other dropdown lists blank.
+- A first one called “Current Pay Rate” where we retrieve the current pay rate of the employee from EC (= the value of the pay component flagged as “Use for = Compensation” in each employee’s compensation portlet in EC) : this is done by setting to EC Mapping for the column to “EC Category = Compensation” and leaving the 2 other dropdown lists blank.

 - A second column called “Final PayRate to Publish” with the following formula : “finSalary/(curSalary/currentPayRate)”.